 Industry-wide, newspapers, magazines, and print media, in general, is struggling.
 People today do not look for the morning paper to stay informed.

 Trade magazines are in a downward spiral of fighting increase printing/mailing costs with more advertising – thus limiting or reducing the informative content.
 Too much clutter to sort through to find the good stuff.

 Journals are or continue to produce articles for academics.
 Companies and practical case stories are not shared due to lack of time, received a lack of ROI, and general protection of trade secrets.

 Professional societies are facing lower local meetings turn out, fewer volunteers, and declining membership.

-Of course there are exceptions and those that provide a unique value, those that have adopted to today’s world of finding information or staying informed are thriving.
+Of course, there are exceptions, and those that provide unique value, those that have adopted to today’s world of finding information or staying informed are thriving.

 Professional societies offered networking – LinkedIn does that now.
 Professional society offered professional development via articles and conferences, Wikipedia, bloggers, podcasters, and webinars do that now.

 Reading the morning paper, attending a weekly staff meeting at work, a monthly evening meeting of the local professional society, and the annual technical conference is just not cutting it today.

 We have problems to solve today, right now.
 I’m like you, I’m am online to find solutions.
 We can’t wait for the next newsletter and hope that it has a relevant article that helps us solve today’s problem.